ForrestTrepte/TaskCoach/prompt.md

 For professional projects:
 * I need to set aside focus time to work on them and stay motivated.
 * They are often experimental in nature, so the key will be to focus on the best next step rather than to have a complete plan.
 * Ideally, each project should have a public deliverable.
 It would be better to release something sooner rather than to try and build something larger or more complete.
 The deliverable could be something simple like a blog or show and tell video.
 Or it could be something more elaborate such as a released game or app.
+Public deliverables provide accountability and contribute value to the broader community (e.g. posting about the project or GitHub contributions).
+In general, before considering a project complete and moving on, there should have been some sort of public deliverable.

 ### Task Execution Approaches